Double-Crust Strawberry Pie

 - 1/2 teaspoon ground cinnamon

 - 4 cups fresh strawberries (about 1-1/4 pounds), sliced

 - Preheat oven to 425°.
 In a large bowl, mix 1/2 cup sugar, flour and cinnamon; add strawberries and toss to coat.

-- On a lightly floured surface, roll one half of pastry dough to a 1/8-in.-thick circle; transfer to a 9-in. pie plate.
-Trim pastry even with rim.
+- On a lightly floured surface, roll half of dough into a 1/8-in.-thick circle; transfer to a 9-in. pie plate.
+Trim crust even with rim.
 Add filling.

-- Roll remaining dough to a 1/8-in.-thick circle.
+- Roll remaining dough into a 1/8-in.-thick circle.
 Place over filling.
 Trim, seal and flute edge.
 Cut slits in top.
 Brush with milk; sprinkle with remaining sugar.

 - Bake 35-40 minutes or until crust is golden brown and filling is bubbly.
 Cover edge loosely with foil during the last 20 minutes if needed to prevent overbrowning.

 - Remove foil.
 Cool on a wire rack 1 hour before serving.

 Nutrition Facts1 piece: 334 calories, 14g fat (6g saturated fat), 10mg cholesterol, 203mg sodium, 49g carbohydrate (20g sugars, 2g fiber), 3g protein.

 Jul 4, 2014